-Included in your ticket to Vanessa Bell or the Permanent Collection.
+Included in your ticket to the temporary exhibition or the Permanent Collection.

 As part of the Gallery’s bicentenary celebrations, enjoy a series of displays throughout the year that reflect the Gallery’s founding principle of bringing great works into the public realm.